home // existentialism // what is social psychology

 Increased arousal in the presence of others can enhance performance on simple tasks but impair complex task performance.

-See also what is morality
+See also what are social norms

 Conformity